 For the fifth day of your 2 weeks in Yucatan you can finally tick off one of the most famous sites in the country!
 The archaeological site of Chichen Itza is a 40-minute drive from central Valladolid so you can visit it as a day trip.

-Built during 250 AD and 900 AD (the exact dates are hotly contested), Chichen Itza developed into a center of political and economic power during the Mayan era.
+Built between 250 AD and 900 AD (the exact dates are hotly contested), Chichen Itza developed into a center of political and economic power during the Mayan era.
 By the 9th century, the rulers of Chichen Itza held power over the vast majority of the central and northern Yucatan peninsula.

 The name is understood to mean “at the mouth of the well of the Itza” and it is believed that Itza is symbolic of water.
 Archaeologists have discovered a large cenote in the northern segment of the site which research suggests was used for human sacrifices.